 STUDENT NAME:

 GRADE: AGE:

-PHONE NUMBERS: HOME WORK CELU
+PHONE NUMBERS: HOME WORK CELL

-If student is on any routine medications please e list: Andi
+If student is on any routine medicati ons please list:

 Do we need to give it at school?

 ALLERGIES:

-ANY CHRONIC HEALTH PROBLEMS SUCH AS EYE HMA, DIABETES, ETC.:
+ANY CHRONIC HEALTH PROBLEMS SU JCH AS EYESIGHT, HEARING, AST THMA, DIABETES, ETC.:

-WHO TO CONTACT IN EMERGENCY IF PARENT CA ANNOT BE REACHED:
+WHO TO CONTACT IN EMERGENCY IF PARENT CANNOT BE REACHED:

-set

-sary for the well being of above named child.
-I l grant permission for ent that an illness or a non-prescription medication when deemed neces- information regarding allergies, asthma, etc., to be ccident might occur when a parent is not available,
+sary for the well being of above nam given to teachers.
+I grant permission for the school to secure medical atte ned child.
+I grant permission for a in the event that an illness or a notion. non-prescription medication when deemed neces information regarding allergies, asthma, etc., to b accident might occur when a parent is not available

-PARENT'S or GUARDIAN'S SIGNATURE
+PARENT'S or GUARDIAN'S SIGNATURI E